Perl/docker-perl/README.md

 These changes should be limited to Configure rather than to code itself, and will be a cherry pick or back port of a patch from the mainline perl branch whenever possible.

+## Generate Dockerfiles

+You can (re)generate Dockerfiles locally by

+	$ cpanm --installdeps .

+to install a single dependent library, and then

+	$ ./generate.pl

+After that, you can check any file like this

+	$ sudo docker build -t test-perl-5.26 5.026.000-64bit/